redmond2742/SSOSS/README.md

 * Example CSV templates are provided to help get started making the static roadway object input file for both static objects and traffic signals.
 * Video Synchronization Helper Tools: Options are provided to export the video frames and help to synchronize the video file.
 * Image Labeling and animated GIF image tools: Selectable options are included to label images or create an animated GIF from multiple images.
+* Extracted images now embed GPS coordinates in their EXIF metadata for easier mapping.

 ## Requirements
 - Python 3.9